brookhong/Surfingkeys/README.md

 * Ollama
 * Bedrock
-* Custom LLM provider (e.g.: SiliconFlow, OpenRouter, DeepSeek and Gemini; other OpenAI API compatible services should also work)
+* Custom LLM provider (e.g.: SiliconFlow, OpenRouter, DeepSeek, Gemini and OrcaRouter; other OpenAI API compatible services should also work)

 To use the feature, you need to set up your credentials/API keys first, like this: